About Me

 I spent the summer of 2012 teaching entrepreneurship and mobile application technologies to university students in Ghana, and the summer of 2011 working on supercooled water and anti-icing coats at the Japanese Aerospace Exploration Agency (JAXA) in Japan.

 My master’s thesis topic was on magma ocean solidification and comparing meteorite compositions to that of Earth’s mantle.
-When I’m not reading papers on isotopes of neodymium, running models to form Earth’s D” layer, or looking through telescopes at potentially hazardous asteroids, I enjoy running, hiking, sailing, SCUBA diving, canyoneering, and baking crème brûlée.
+When I’m not reading papers on isotopes of neodymium, running models to form Earth’s D” layer, or zapping potentially hazardous asteroids with 20 terawatts of radar, I enjoy running, hiking, sailing, SCUBA diving, canyoneering, and baking crème brûlée.

 I took a year off from graduate school: during this time I tutored mathematics and physics to college and high school students, served on the board of directors of a non-profit sailing organization, and wrote for PC World.